Can YOU Contribute to a Roth IRA in 2026? Income Limits & Contribution Caps Explained

 They will help you process the “withdrawal of excess contribution.”

-5. If you don’t correct it by the tax deadline, you’ll owe the 6% penalty for 2025 (filed on IRS Form 5329).
+5. If you don’t correct it by the tax deadline, you’ll owe the 6% penalty for 2026 (reported on IRS Form 5329), and the penalty can repeat each year until the excess is removed.

 You would then need to withdraw the excess to avoid the penalty in subsequent years.